 Unless you know exactly what to look for, these subtle signs of stress and discomfort in your pooch may go unnoticed.
 Take the time to read your dog’s body language so you can help him or her through whatever may be triggering the “Nervous-Nellies.”

 Hiding and Seeking Solitude:

-A dog that is stressed out may seek out a hiding place so he or she can be alone.
+A dog that is stressed may seek out a hiding place so he or she can be alone.

 Shaking and Panting: